 This means that GHS aligned labels are more complex than the old RTK labels and training is critical as well as being required by OSHA.
 Every employee who works with, or might possibly be exposed to a hazardous substance, must be trained in how to read a both the SDS and the GHS label.

-a GHS and SDS training deadline which passed on December 1, 2013.
+The GHS and SDS training deadline was passed on December 1, 2013.
 GHS labels and SDSs started arriving in your workplace before that.
-The deadline to transition to full use of HazCom 2012 which includes the use of the GHS aligned labels is June, 2015.
+The deadline to transition to full use of HazCom 2012 which includes the use of the GHS aligned labels was June, 2015.

 The only OSHA statement about the content of the required training is: "OSHA's final rule requires employers to train employees on the new label elements and safety data sheet format."

 Are there still free OSHA GHS training materials available?

 OSHA has provided a set of three "Quick Cards" for use in GHS training for employees.
 They are available in both English and Spanish.
 They are:

 This Quick Card lists the 16 sections of a SDS and gives a brief description of 12 of them.
 The remaining four categories are not described as they cover information required by other agencies and are not enforced by OSHA.

 This Quick Card provides a sample GHS label and a statement that as of June 1, 2015, all labels will be required to have pictograms, a signal word, hazard and precautionary statements, the product identifier, and supplier identification.